 Our Vision: Empower nurses with the knowledge and public health leadership skills needed to promote brain health in communities with a high risk for Alzheimer’s and related dementias.

 Brain Health Equity Nurse Fellowship

-Latino and African American people are disproportionately impacted by Alzheimer’s.
-In fact, by 2030 African Americans and Latinos will make up 40 percent of Alzheimer’s patients in the United States.
-To combat this, these communities need equal access to healthcare and more information about brain health from people they trust – and nurses are among the most trusted voices in communities across the country.
+African American people and Latino people are disproportionately impacted by Alzheimer’s.
+In fact, by 2030 African American and Latino people will make up 40 percent of Alzheimer’s patients in the United States.
+To combat this, these communities need equal access to healthcare and reliable information about brain health from people they trust – and nurses are among the most trusted voices in communities across the country.

 The fellowship is funded by the Centers for Disease Control and Prevention (CDC) and was created in partnership with the National Black Nurses Association (NBNA), the National Association of Hispanic Nurses (NAHN), and an interdisciplinary network of subject matter experts.

 NBNA's, mission is to provide a forum for collective action by African American nurses to represent and provide a forum for black nurses to advocate for and implement strategies to ensure access to the highest quality of healthcare for persons of color.
 Learn more here.

 The Fellowship program is designed to achieve the following objectives:

 - Improve Knowledge: Provide fellows with tailored continuing education on Alzheimer’s and related dementias to address brain health knowledge gaps.